-Recent geologic and geophysical studies have found evidence of weak rock on the western flank around Sunset Amphitheater of Mount Rainier, suggesting that a future landslide-caused lahar down the Puyallup and/or Nisqually Rivers is a potential hazard that needs to be taken into account in addition to hazards associated with lahars that may be triggered by future eruptions of the volcano.
-Since the onset of landslides is inherently unpredictable, it is conceivable that a collapse-driven lahar like the Electron Mudflow could occur with little or no warning.
-In such an event, recent modeling indicates that a large lahar could reach Orting within 60 minutes along the Puyallup River, the Nisqually entrance to MORA within 10 minutes, and parts of Ashford within 20.
-In such a scenario, the principal mitigation strategy is to have a lahar detection system in place that can provide alerts to emergency managers and park personnel to provide as much time as possible for potentially affected populations to evacuate to high ground before a lahar arrives and to inform emergency response needs.
-To provide reliable early warning in the event of future volcanic unrest and eruption, the United States Geological Survey (USGS) issued a recommendation in 2008 that Very High Threat volcanoes like Mount Rainier should have 12-20 seismic and Global Positioning System (GPS) stations located within 20 kilometers of the summit.
+In each of these scenarios, the principal mitigation strategy is to have a lahar detection system in place that can provide alerts to emergency managers and park personnel to provide as much time as possible for potentially affected populations to evacuate to high ground before a lahar arrives and to inform emergency response needs.
+To provide reliable early warning in the event of future volcanic unrest and eruption, the United States Geological Survey (USGS) issued a recommendation in 2008 that Very High Threat volcanoes should have 12 to 20 seismic and Global Positioning System (GPS) stations located within 20 kilometers of the summit.
 The actual number of required stations within that broad range depends on many factors that are specific to each volcano, especially the size of the volcano.
 For example, to achieve the same capabilities at Mount Rainier as at Mount St. Helens, more stations would be required because Mount Rainier is a larger volcano.
 In addition to the need to improve the volcano monitoring capabilities of the Mount Rainier volcano monitoring network, the capability to rapidly detect debris flows and lahars without producing false alarms is needed so that authorities inside and outside the park have as much time to act as possible to get people out of harm's way.
+Management actions could include emergency phone alerts, activation of warning sirens, door-to-door evacuations, road closures, suspension of wilderness permits, preemptive evacuation of park visitors and staff from backcountry and wilderness areas of the park, and search and rescue response.